Michigan Deer Hunting Season – Regulations and Dangers

 Michigan Deer Hunting Season and Chronic Wasting Disease

 Simply put, Chronic Wasting Disease (CWD) is a disease that eats the deer’s brain.
 Michigan DNR has established a few new guidelines for this hunting season in hopes of curtailing the disease.
 The main regulation is to basically eliminate baiting in the Lower Peninsula.
 A bait is anything that intentionally attracts deer, from a salt pile to a urine lure.
+It is important to note that there is a difference between baiting and using scent.
+Hunters are allowed to use scents so they entice deer, but they must be placed in a way that is inaccessible for consumption by the deer and the deer cannot come into contact with the scent.

 According to Michigan law, motorists are actually required to stop and report deer-vehicle collisions to law enforcement.
 Even if damage to your vehicle is minimal, you can technically be cited for not reporting the collision.
+Drivers should also report the accident to their insurance company.

 This time of year, it’s especially important to drive safely and with caution, because deer are everywhere.
 In 2017 alone, there were 50,000 deer-vehicle accidents in the state.
 The following are tips for avoiding a collision: